Team-1280-Training/Unit-1/LESSON.md

 Type below (go to the "raw" file, as *Preview* does not support editing).
 (For this unit, you need to make another commit):
 ___

+## License
+© 2025 @aatle, @spacepotatoes3

+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).